 Users need to understand that this is a very serious issue.
 Not only because it puts load on our servers and affects other clients; but if a broker’s RMS (Risk Management System) has bugs then this would result in too many orders reaching exchange which may in rare cases result in far bigger issues.

-Whenever a breach happens, the system will automatically disable the user account in few hours.
+Whenever a breach happens, the system will automatically disable the user account.
+The user is expected to explain the cause as well as the fixes to avoid hitting API limits again.
 If a user keeps repeatedly breaching the limits or fails to cooperate with the support team, his/her access will be permanently revoked.Admin